Home > Business > Commercial > Best practices and mistakes to avoid in managing customer disputes

 [4][4] https://www.economie.gouv.fr/covid19-soutien-entreprises/mediateur-des-entreprises-en-cas-de-conflit

-[1] Law No. 2020-901 of July 24, 2020 aimed at regulating telephone canvassing and combating fraudulent calls.
+[1] Law no. 2020-901 of 24 July 2020 aimed at regulating telephone canvassing and combating fraudulent calls.

 Our expert